 - CDW – collision and loss damage insurance – Can it be waived?

 You might be able to waive this charge with a standard form from the bank of your credit card.
 The form needs to acknowledge they’re taking responsibility for the primary car rental insurance.
 Otherwise, you’ll need to leave a security deposit( $750-$2500) and pay an extra $5 to $ 15 per day.
 CWD does have a 20% deductible.

 All renting car Costa Rica companies have an all-inclusive plan that combine liability and collision insurance for one price.
 Of course there are different plans, rates, inclusions and exclusions for different cars.
-OMG!
-Here we go again!

-To get out-of-town for a tour or something, Tamarindo has plenty of shuttle buses available.
+To get out-of-town for a tour or something, Tamarindo has plenty of shuttle buses and in-town car rental agencies.
 My suggestion is take a shuttle transfer from either airport and walk or rent bicycles once you get here.
 Rent a car only if you really need one!